Fathers' mental health in the news:

 I am passionate about promoting mental health and challenging stigma, prejudice and discrimination in all areas of society.
 Although public perception of mental health has improved, there is a long way to go.
 Mental health should be on a parity with physical health.
 Mental health accounts for 28% of disability, and yet spending on mental health services in the UK only accounts for 13% of NHS expenditure.
 Also, we should be able to talk about mental health problems, without fear of negative judgement.

 I have the great honour of working with some highly influential national groups and charities, such as Mind and Time to Change.
-Locally (in Dorset), I am Patron for Bournemouth and District Samaritans, Patron for Dorset Mind (the Dorset-based mental health charity), Chair of Trustees for Acts Fast (a Dorset charity supporting children who have been sexually abused, and their non-abusive family), and Trustee for DorPIP (a Dorset charity providing therapeutic intervention for parent-infant relationships).
+Locally (in Dorset), I am Patron for Dorset Mind (the Dorset-based mental health charity), Chair of Trustees for Acts Fast (a Dorset charity supporting children who have been sexually abused, and their non-abusive family), and Trustee for DorPIP (a Dorset charity providing therapeutic intervention for parent-infant relationships).
 I am a Governor of Dorset HealthCare University NHS Foundation Trust, who provide mental health and community health services across Dorset.
 Nationally, I am an Advisory Board member for Peppy Health (a new-start company providing access to perinatal support through employers) and a member of the PMH Families Expert Reference Group (providing evidence to NHS England, developing proposals to improve support for fathers' mental health, as part of the NHS Long-Term Plan).

 When it comes to mental health, we need to change attitudes in the media, the workplace, at school and university, and across society.
 In this modern age, a great way to raise awareness about mental health is through the use of blogs, written by inspirational people with powerful lived-experience stories.
 Check out the mental health bloggers page for more information about some of the bloggers I admire.
 We can also use social media, including Twitter, Facebook, and LinkedIn to raise awareness, tackle stigma, share news, and support service users and carers.
-You will find me on Twitter (@DrAndyMayers) and LinkedIn.
+You will find me on Twitter (@DrAndyMayers), Instagram (@drandymayers) and LinkedIn.